theKashey/rewiremock/README.md

  - rewiremock.disable() - wipes cache and disables interceptor.
  - rewiremock.inScope(callback) - place callback inside a sandbox.
  - rewiremock.around(loader, creator) - loads a module in an asynchronous sandbox.
- - rewiremock.proxy(file, stubs) - _proxyquire_ like mocking api
+ - rewiremock.proxy(file, stubs) - _proxyquire_ like mocking api, where file is file name, and stubs are an object or a function.
- - rewiremock.from(loader, stubs) - _proxyquire_ like mocking api
+ - rewiremock.module(loader, stubs) - async version of proxy, where loader is a function.
  ## mocking API
  - rewiremock(moduleName: string) - set name of overloading module
     - .enable/disable() - to enable or disable mock (enabled by default).
     - .with(stubs: function | Object) - overloads module with a value
     - .withDefault(stub: function | Object) - overload `default` es6 export
-    - .by(otherModule: string) - overload by another module
+    - .by(otherModule: string| function) - overload by another module(if string provider) or by result of a function call.
     - .callThrough() - first load original module, and next extend it by provided stub.
     - .toBeUsed() - enables usage checking.
     - .directChildOnly - will do mock only direct dependencies.